syncfusion-content/javascript-docs/js/api/ejRibbon.md

-Specify the ID of custom items to place into the groups.
+Specifies the ID of custom items to be placed in the groups.